outcoldman/docker-splunk-cluster/README.md

 ## TODO:

-- [ ] Secret storage for getting secrets (currently everything is in plain text)
+- [ ] Secret storage for getting secrets (currently everything is in plain text from env variables)
-- [ ] Allow to configure few things using Environment Variables
-- [ ] Requirement for License should be optional (so it will be easier to try)

 ## Bootstrap a captain example